 (Psalm 139:16 ESV)

-Jayme (12) was our Christmas present (born on December 22nd, 2001) and still is our little bundle of joy.
-She is becoming a polished vocalist, singing melody and descant harmony, and also plays fiddle and mandolin (besides cello, accordion, guitar, piano, mandolin, banjo…well, about any instrument she gets her swift little fingers on!).
+Jayme (15) was our Christmas present (born on December 22nd, 2001) and still is a bundle of joy.
+She is a polished vocalist, singing melody, alto, and descant harmony.
+She plays fiddle and mandolin (besides cello, accordion, guitar, piano, mandolin, banjo…well, about any instrument she gets her swift little fingers on!).
 Her gift of playing music by ear is amazing.
-Jaym-Jaym wrote a song that you will hear at many of our concerts, “I Need You, Lord.”
-She wants to be just like her older sisters, and is interested in art and computers; she likes helping Mom out and playing with her dolls.
+Jayme is also interested in songwriting.
+She likes helping Mom out, working with computers, corresponding with friends, and filling her drawing book with pencil sketches.
 Also an outdoorsy girl, you can find Jayme outside jumping rope, playing ball, and having adventures with her brothers and the family cats.

 Have I not commanded you?
 Be strong and courageous.
 Do not be frightened, and do not be dismayed, for the LORD your God is with you wherever you go.

 (Joshua 1:9 ESV)